 Tips for Growing Basil

-Basil can be grown indoors or out, growing as a small bushy plant reaching 12-24 inches in height.
+You can grow Basil indoors or out, growing as a small bushy plant reaching 12-24 inches in height.
 Basil is an annual and growth of plant varies in the outdoors depending on climate and type of basil.

-- When planning basil in the garden, it should be planted with tomatoes as it helps to overcome both insects and disease.
+- Plant basil with tomatoes in the garden as it helps to overcome both insects and disease.
 Basil also repels flies and mosquitoes!

 Cultivation requirements for growing basil are full sun light for at least 5 hours, a well-drained, nutrient rich, slightly acidic soil and frequent watering.